flyx/emerald/README.md

        title: "Page title"
    ```

  * As function calls: The HTML nodes look like procedure calls.
-These calls must
+These calls
-   not be used in expressions, but as standalone statements (this may change in
+   must not be used in expressions, but as standalone statements.
+Any calls
-   the future).
+   used as part of an expression will be resolved as usual nimrod calls.

    ```nimrod
    p: "Some text"; br(); "Some more text"